Factorised Active Inference for Strategic Multi-Agent Interactions: Introduction

 \section{Introduction}

 Collective intelligence, the emergent ability of groups to solve problems more effectively than individuals, is a phenomenon observed across biological, social, and artificial systems.
-Understanding the mechanisms that drive this collective behaviour is essential for advancing fields as diverse as economics, neuroscience, and multi-agent systems.
+Understanding the mechanisms that drive this collective behaviour is essential for advancing fields as diverse as neuroscience, economics, and multi-agent systems.

+Individual-level preferences incentivise the behaviour that shapes collective outcomes.
+While these preferences may not always conflict, tensions between cooperation and non-cooperation lead to emergent higher-level structures.
 Game theory models incentivised social interactions with potentially competing objectives, where a utility function maps behaviour to the real numbers.
 A Nash equilibrium represents the point where agents, independently maximising their utility, have no incentive to change their strategy.

-Bridging the gap between idealised game-theoretical models and the often messy realities of agents interacting in complex environments presents a persistent challenge.
+Bridging the gap between idealised game-theoretic models and the often messy realities of agents interacting in complex environments presents a persistent challenge.
 Traditional game theory often falters when agents deviate from perfect rationality~\cite{camerer2011behavioral}.
-This challenge becomes particularly salient in the face of \textit{strategic uncertainty}, where agents grapple with uncertainty about the actions and intentions of others, and \textit{equilibrium selection}, where multiple potential equilibria exist without clear mechanisms for convergence. \citeauthor{Shoham2007IfMultiagent}~\cite{Shoham2007IfMultiagent} drew attention to a key issue with equilibrium selection: \begin{quote} It seems to us that sometimes there is a rush to investigate the convergence properties, motivated by the wish to anchor the central notion of game theory in some process, at the expense of motivating that process rigorously. \end{quote} The \ac{AIF}, a process theory rooted in neuroscience, can offer a compelling perspective on these challenges.
-AIF provides a principled way to describe how agents adapt their behaviour based on probabilistic beliefs about their environment.
-In recent years, AIF models for single-agent tasks have developed rapidly and reached maturity~\cite{Friston2024PixelsPlanning}.
-However, the application of AIF to multi-agent settings remains in its infancy~\cite{Friston2024FederatedInference}.
+This challenge becomes particularly salient in the face of \textit{strategic uncertainty}, where agents grapple with uncertainty about the actions and intentions of others, and \textit{equilibrium selection}, where multiple potential equilibria exist without clear mechanisms for convergence. \citeauthor{Shoham2007IfMultiagent}~\cite{Shoham2007IfMultiagent} drew attention to a key issue with equilibrium selection: ``It seems to us that sometimes there is a rush to investigate the convergence properties, motivated by the wish to anchor the central notion of game theory in some process, at the expense of motivating that process rigorously''.